Code-Institute-Submissions/MS2-FilmAnseo/README.md

 Once deployed, all testing was done on the live site at: https://workingedge.github.io/MS2-FilmAnseo/

 ## Known Issues
-There is a an error with the responsiveness of the footer on some devices whereby the TMDB icon resizes (down) to a greater extent than its neighbouring icons.
+There is a an error with the responsiveness of the footer on some devices/browsers whereby the TMDB icon resizes (down) to a greater extent than its neighbouring icons.
+Have not had time to fix this before the submission deadline.

 ## Credits